You are here

 Individual patients cannot apply for access to unapproved therapeutic goods through the SAS.
-If you are a patient, please consult your health practitioner about the suitability of using an unapproved therapeutic good and applying for access to an unapproved therapeutic good on your behalf.
+If you are a patient, please consult your health practitioner about the suitability of using an unapproved therapeutic good and the process involved in applying for access to an unapproved therapeutic good on your behalf.

 Special Access Scheme

-Where patients need access to therapeutic goods that are not on the ARTG, TGA administers the SAS and other programs that provide access to therapeutic goods that are not registered, listed or included in the ARTG.
+Where patients need access to therapeutic goods that are not on the ARTG, the TGA administers the SAS and other programs that provide access to therapeutic goods that are not included in the ARTG.

 The SAS provides for the import and supply of an unapproved therapeutic good to a single patient on a case-by-case basis.

-It is expected that the treating health practitioner will have considered all appropriate treatment options that are entered on the ARTG and are currently being supplied prior to considering accessing an unapproved good under the SAS for their patient(s).
+It is expected that the prescribing health practitioner will have considered all appropriate treatment options that are included on the ARTG and available in Australia prior to considering accessing an unapproved good under the SAS for their patient(s).